How to Change Code on Schlage Lock?

 • You need to confirm your new code by entering it again once more.
 If the whole thing is done properly, the Schlage button will flash green, trailed by one long beep to verify your new code.
 You also need to test the code to ensure everything works.

-How can you remove the 4-digit code on a Schlage Lock?
+How to Remove the 4-digit Code on a Schlage Lock?

 • First, you need to enter the programming code supplied with the system.
 It was printed, along with the default user codes a six-digit code, on a yellow label on the back of the lock.